Bob McCaskill: Coaching career

 Upon the outbreak of World War Two, McCaskill again enlisted in 1940 and led the Southern Command Band at Royal Park and later became an Army Amenities Officer.
 This meant he relocated to Melbourne and the club accepted McCaskill's offer as honorary coach in April 1941.
 Warrant Officer McCaskill was relocated interstate by the Army and the job went to Bill Findlay as his replacement.
-Bob returned to Melbourne and was re-appointed to the North Melbourne coaching position for 1944, when they finished sixth, with 10 wins – their first seaosn with more wins than losses since entering the VFL.
+Bob returned to Melbourne and was re-appointed to the North Melbourne coaching position for 1944, when they finished sixth, with 10 wins – their first season with more wins than losses since entering the VFL.
 They finished the 1945 VFL home and away season in third, with 13 wins, but lost to Carlton in the first Semi Final thus being eliminated.
 In 1946, North finished ninth, with eight wins, then in 1947, North finished tenth, with only four wins, but McCaskill became the first coach in charge of 100 games for the club.

 In September 1947, McCaskill was appointed as the State Secretary of the Australian Legion of Ex-Service Men and Women.

 McCaskill was replaced as North's coach by Wally Carter in February 1948.